Do you like good music? Reggae, specifically? Do you live in Mexico City? Then may I suggest seeing Hollie Cook this Thursday, May 10.

 David Byrne played Mexico City on Tuesday, April 4.
 It’s still early in the tour and he’ll head back to the U.S. after a few more dates in Mexico.
 Trust me, go see David Byrne, even if you only have a vague appreciation for Talking Heads.
 I don’t review every concert I attend, not even all the great ones.
 But this was more than a concert, it was a show.

-The stage was totally empty—no amps, cables, or drums kits.
-It was bordered by hanging strings of light that looked like sparkling curtains, which the players passed through as they exited and reentered the stage.
+The box-like stage was totally empty—no amps, cables, or drums kits.
+It was bordered by hanging strings of light that looked like sparkling curtains, which the players passed through as they left and reentered the stage.

-The 12 musicians and singers—I call them “players” because they were more than musicians and singers, but cogs in a cohesive musical machine—were in constant motion, carrying their instruments as they walked, ran, and danced around the stage.
-They had bare feet and wore matching suits, though at times the lights made the suits change color, from a silvery grey to a light brown.
+The 12 musicians and singers—I’ll call them “players” because they were more than musicians and singers, but cogs in a cohesive musical machine—were in constant motion, carrying their instruments as they walked, ran, and danced around the stage.
+They had bare feet and wore matching grey suits.
+At times the lights made the suits change color, from a silvery blue to a light brown.

-A full half were drummers, so it didn’t matter that their feet were unavailable for the music, since all the drums you’d find on a typical drum kit were divided among the six of them.
-Between songs they disappeared behind the curtain of glowing strings and reemerged with different drums, usually the ones you’d see in the drumline of a marching band.
-They carried big bass drums, single snares, bongos, shakers, talking drums, smaller hand drums like djembes, thin sideways drums that looked like the Irish bodhrán, and the array of toms used by marching bands.
+A full half were drummers, so it didn’t matter that their bare feet were unavailable for the music, since all the drums you’d find on a typical drum kit were divided among the six of them.
+Between songs they disappeared behind the curtain of glowing strings and reemerged with different drums, often the ones in the drumline of a marching band.
+They carried big bass drums, single snares, bongos, talking drums, smaller hand drums like djembes, thin sideways drums that looked like the Irish bodhrán, shakers, and the array of toms used by marching bands.

 With so many drummers, every song was a masterclass in rhythm.
 As they moved around the stage, usually in formation, you could watch specific drummers and hear exactly what they were playing and how it fit into the larger sound, even if it were something as simple as a shaker.